Summer 2021 Museum Practice Internship Program

 Enrolled undergraduate and graduate students, and recent graduates from any college or university are eligible to apply for unpaid internships.
 High-school students are not eligible.

 Interns are offered an internship in a department based on their academic background, professional skills, interests, and career goals.
-Finalists may be contacted for interviews in person or by telephone, and accepted interns will be notified mid-April 2020.
+Finalists may be contacted for interviews in person or by telephone, and accepted interns will be notified by the beginning of April 2021.
 All interns will be required to complete criminal background checks upon acceptance of position.

 Interested in Volunteering?